Bren2010/draft-subgroups/draft-mcmillion-mls-subgroups.md

 Devices will need to generate either an `init_key` for a KeyPackage, or an `encryption_key` for a LeafNode.
-To do this, the device finds its leaf index in the subgroup `leaf_index`, chooses a random 32-bit number `random`, converts both to a series of bits, and concatenates them to get a series of 64 bits:
+To do this, the device finds its leaf index in the subgroup `leaf_index`, chooses a 32-bit number `random`, converts both to a series of bits, and concatenates them to get a series of 64 bits: `leaf_index ||
-`leaf_index || random`.
+random`.
 This series of bits is used to lookup a node in the Secret Tree, `tree_node_secret`.

 For a KeyPackage `init_key`, the device computes: